March 3, 2026

 +

 First, identify whether your problem is growth or profitability.
-If under $10M ARR and scoring below 50%, focus exclusively on growth.
-If above $50M ARR and scoring below 35%, you have unit economics problems that will kill fundraising opportunities.
-Check your CAC payback period - if it exceeds 18 months, stop all acquisition spending until you fix retention.
-Address your biggest gap first.
+If above $50M ARR and scoring below 35%, you have unit economics problems.
+Check your CAC payback period — if it exceeds 18 months, fix retention before spending more on acquisition.